-Doctors decided to forego more treatment in favour of a period of convalescence, evaluation and analysis and Wills returned to being more like a typical kid although the risks of another break-out of the cancer remained 30-35% within 3 years.
+Doctors decided to forego more treatment in favour of a period of convalescence, evaluation and analysis and Williams returned to being more like a typical kid although the risks of another break-out of the cancer remained 30-35% within 3 years.
 However, the family was happy taking the 65-70% odds that he would be okay.

-Wills continued to attend bi-monthly testing and evaluations in Vancouver (400km from home) in order to monitor his condition that fortunately remained 'clear' for a full year.
+William continued to attend bi-monthly testing and evaluations in Vancouver (400km from home) in order to monitor his condition that fortunately remained 'clear' for a full year.

 However sadly, and somewhat ironically, he was diagnosed as being in relapse on the one year anniversary of the end of his prior treatment.

-Wills has been scheduled to undergo surgery to remove the smaller tumor and conduct a biopsy to provide insight into how aggressive the cancer is and the extent of his fight ahead.
+William has been scheduled to undergo surgery to remove the smaller tumor and conduct a biopsy to provide insight into how aggressive the cancer is and the extent of his fight ahead.
 Results should reveal how treatable his condition is.

 The family has been advised that Chemotherapy will will be far more intense than previously.
-As the regime will considerably deplete his bone marrow Wills will undergo "Stem Cell infusion" to boost his immune system.
+As the regime will considerably deplete his bone marrow William will undergo "Stem Cell infusion" to boost his immune system.
 However, if the biopsy identifies a different type of cancer the current plan will likely change.

 Naturally, they have been forced to 'drop everything' once again in order to be with their son through this latest ordeal and a "fighting fund" has been started to try to support all efforts: both medical and domestic.
 This includes the possibility of using breakthrough technology now available in the United States which is expensive and right now is financially beyond reach.

-Wills’ family remained optimistic and take full advantage of every opportunity to be together and enjoy life, and feel incredibly lucky for this, in spite of all the challenges.
+Williams’ family remained optimistic and take full advantage of every opportunity to be together and enjoy life, and feel incredibly lucky for this, in spite of all the challenges.

 Presenting: abdominal and lung Wilms tumors